Nick-Maro/easyzkp/README.md

 $$P_{\text{single round}} = \frac{1}{2^{256}} \approx 8.6 \times 10^{-78}$$

-This probability is computationally negligible—far below any practical threshold for cryptographic security.
+This probability is computationally negligible far below any practical threshold for cryptographic security.
 For context, this is orders of magnitude smaller than the probability of:
 - Finding a specific atom in the observable universe (~$10^{-80}$)
 - Two randomly generated UUIDs colliding (~$10^{-38}$ for standard UUIDs)